Digital nomading is one of those ideas that sounds flawless at a distance.

 “Aww man, you’re gonna be away for my birthday?”

-Not without converting what’s sold as “spontaneous freedom” into a full-time operations job.
-Schools, healthcare, visas, housing, stability — the unsexy machinery of real life doesn’t magically dissolve because you prefer palm trees.
+Family life on the road is possible, but only by converting what’s sold as “spontaneous freedom” into a full-time operations job.
+Schools, healthcare, visas, housing — the unsexy machinery of real life doesn’t magically dissolve because you prefer palm trees.

 Children, inconveniently, thrive on continuity.
 Partners, inconveniently, have careers.
 Life, inconveniently, resists being optimized like a travel blog.

-Which leads neatly to the second problem: digital nomadism quietly assumes everyone involved works in the same rarefied slice of the economy.
+There’s also the quiet assumption that everyone involved works in the same thin slice of the economy.

 Try pitching the dream to your partner who’s a nurse.